ruitaomu/JOSHVM/Readme.txt

   * no less than 192K bytes RAM space
   * 700K bytes ROM space for code and runtime libraries

-  For more information of JOSH project, please visit http://www.joshvm.org
+  For more information of JOSH project, please visit http://www.joshvm.org, and wiki page https://github.com/JOSHDevel/JOSHVM/wiki for more resources/documents

   JOSH is distributed as pure open source software without any royalty fee.
 For enterprise-level support for JOSH porting/application/solution, please contact via